olmax99/eksairflow/README.md

 - How to log-in to webserver/worker/scheduler instance(s) for debugging or admin tasks?

-Use the Console `AWS Systems Manager`/`Session Manager` for secure login without the need of SSH and going through Bastion Host.
+Use the Console `AWS Systems Manager`/`Session Manager` for secure login without the need of SSH or the need of going through Bastion Host.

 - How to login into the airflow database for debugging?

-Install psql client (NOT directly available in AMZNLINUX2):
+Install the psql client inside the Bastion Host (NOT directly available in AMZNLINUX2):
 ```
 sudo yum groupinstall "Development Tools" -y
 sudo yum install readline readline-devel systemd-devel -y